Hounds Town Evaluation Process

 Hey, tripods and wheelie dogs need friends, too!
 We’re thrilled to place your fighter in a group that’s perfect for their ability and energy level.
 Even if they just want to hang out and watch the other dogs, it’s a good way for them to get out of the house and interact with their own kind on the regular.
 The more comfortable they get, the more they’ll interact and play with the others.

-Hounds Town can be a huge opportunity for dogs that have been through the wringer and came out the other side with a decent attitude.
+Hounds Town can be a life-changing opportunity for dogs that have been through the wringer and came out the other side with a decent attitude.
 Meeting other dogs, running around getting lots of exercise, all of these things are good for a dog’s psychological and physical well-being.
-That’s what we care about most — your dog!
+That’s why we’re here – We do it for the dogs!